fmGraphIt

 2. Convert to XML with fmCheckMate

-3. Apply the Transformation Analyse > Fields > Create field dependencies graph advanced to create a graphml Field Dependency Graph
+3. Press [T] and apply the Transformation Analyse > Fields > Create field dependencies graph advanced to create a graphml Field Dependency Graph

 • No problem, that’s normal, read on.